 A number of organisations have been involved in developing capacity in VCT.
 However anecdotally several critical informants suggest that good practice only occurs at a small number of clinics.
-VCT services are to date available in 2 clinics and at the national Hospital all in the capital.

-Extensive training has been provided in STI syndromic management although an evaluation study shows that staff of the 37 sites that have received training no site met all the expected criteria.
-Although knowledge on syndromic management was satisfactory, only 23% of the facilities evaluated used the standard protocol.6
+.
+Extensive training has been provided in STI syndromic management.
+However although staff at 37 sites have received training an evaluation study showed that no site met expected criteria.
+Although knowledge on syndromic management was satisfactory, only 23% of the facilities evaluated used the standard protocol.